Hash Rate Explained: Bitcoin's Core Computational Power

 What is Bitcoin hash rate?

-The Bitcoin hash rate measures the total computational power being used to mine new coins and process transactions on the network.
-It serves as a fundamental indicator of the network's security and overall health, as a higher hash rate makes it more difficult for malicious actors to attack the blockchain.
+The Bitcoin hash rate is the total combined computational power being used to mine and process transactions on the network.
+A higher hash rate indicates greater network security, as it requires more resources to mount a successful attack.

 Why is hash rate important in Bitcoin mining?